Theory of religious economy: Market situation

 Some states may categorically ban religious observances, and attempt to sanction those who persist in displaying religious conviction.
 Disestablishmentarianism results from state withdrawal from an organization that was originally established under the state.

 Religious markets are similar to other markets in that they are social creations.
 The exchanges that take place in a religious market are regulated by social factors.
 Elements of social interactions such as norms and morals influence the individual choices and preferences of the religious consumer.
 Therefore, elements of social interactions influence the types of religious goods offered to consumers in the marketplace and the changes in consumer demands over a span of time.
+Some economists view a person's participation in religious activities, such as attending worship services or venerating a deity, as a form of consumption within a market.
+For example, Mongol rulers granted tax exemptions to clergy, churches, and religious institutions in exchange for their blessings and prayers for the rulers’ longevity and well-being.
+In this case, the foregone tax revenue can be seen as the price the Mongols paid for the religious services provided by the clergy and monks.
+Because the Mongol emperor determined the price, the religious market in the Mongol Empire was not a perfectly competitive market.

 According to W. Robertson Smith, "The fear of the gods was a motive to enforce the laws of society which were also the laws of morality".
 People are taught that those who believe will gain rewards or avoid punishment in the afterlife, and non-believers will miss out on the rewards or receive punishment.

 The religious economy model sparked a lively debate among sociologists of religion on whether market models fit religious practices and on the extents to which this model of religious behavior is specific to the United States.